The Claim

 "That still doesn't explain why children suffer, or natural disasters."

-See more on suffering ↗
+Read more on suffering and hope ↗